 Students and Postdoctoral Appointees are expected to follow these same principles and rules.
-As part of their education, students and postdocs may be required to take specialized training in research ethics and responsibility.
-Two sponsoring agencies (NSF and NIH) require such training.
+As part of their education, all graduate students and postdocs are required to take specialized training in research ethics and responsibility (RCR training).
+Required RCR is provided as an online course from CITI and available through ACESS Caltech.
+NSF and NIH also require RCR training.
 The specific requirements are described in Responsible Conduct of Research (RCR) Training for Students and Postdoctoral Researchers Supported by NSF or as Trainees on NIH Training Grants.

 All students and postdocs participating in research on NSF projects at Caltech must take and pass the Collaborative Institutional Training Initiative (CITI) course in Responsible Conduct in Research, available at access.caltech.edu.